nmenny/Audioctopus/README.md

 ### /set-loopback

-Activates/Deactivated the loopback function for the music.
+Activates/Deactivates the loopback function for the music.

-Usage: `/set-loopback activated`
+Usage: `/set-loopback activate`

 Details:
-- `activated`: if <tt>true</tt>, the loopback is activated
+- `activate`: if <tt>true</tt>, the loopback is activated

 Warnings: The bot must be connected to a channel in order for it to work.